 Five women undergraduates from the City University of New York, all interested in pursuing careers in technology, completed a paid, three-week mini-internship during the college’s January recess at Paul, Weiss’s IS Organization in their New York office.

 The “Winterns” were assigned a tech challenge focused on creating a self-service portal using the enterprise workflow solutions technology ServiceNow.
-The five spoke with developers and interviewed numerous Paul, Weiss lawyers and Operations team members about how help requests are generated and how service is delivered by various groups at the firm.
+The five spoke with developers and interviewed numerous Paul, Weiss lawyers and Business Professionals Team members about how help requests are generated and how service is delivered by various groups at the firm.
 Their research began with learning the ServiceNow technology platform, and moved on to how the product would best benefit Paul, Weiss end users.
 In a presentation to the firm’s IT Organization, they offered their proposal for how to best utilize the technology at the firm.